Build great Celery tasks! Free Collaborative Startup Engineering Team Task List / Checklist / Guide Template.

 Celery allows you to run any kind of Python code, including regular functions and class methods, as tasks.
 You can also pass arguments to your tasks and return values.

 Celery makes it easy to scale up your worker machines by delegating the task queue to one or more worker machines, without getting in the way of the application.
 It simply becomes part of an existing architecture like Django’s database layer or Flask’s WSGI layer.

-A Celery Task is basically just a Python function that you want to run in the background.
+A Celery Task is basically just a Python function that is run in the background.
 You can use any regular Python function as a Celery Task.
-A Celery Task must always return a TaskResult, even if that's just the default result (usually None).
+A Celery Task must always return a TaskResult, even if that’s just the default result (usually None).